RobertMcBrien/azure-create-vm/README.md

 </p>
 <p>
-First, we go to microsoft azure website portal.
+First, we go to the Microsoft Azure website portal.
 After logging in, we hit the search bar at the top, type in "Resource groups", after clicking on that, we then select create.
 </p>
 <br />